 1 – Restrictions on international adoptions of children.
 Over the last few years there has been a constant decrease in the number of children adopted in other countries.
-According to data, this is happening worldwide except in Italy.
-Many countries have closed the program for adoption of children to foreigners, some have over five-year-long waiting lists, other countries only allow adoption of 6 year old children or older, or children with disabilities and some ban adoption to homosexual couples.
+According to data, many countries have closed the program for adoption of children to foreigners, some have over five-year-long waiting lists, other countries only allow adoption of 6 year old children or older, or children with disabilities and some ban adoption to homosexual couples.
 In short, there are fewer children in adoption and many couples do not even try to adopt.
 Some countries where they used to adopt children have changed their child protection policy and they improved their healthcare system.
 That improved the access to contraceptive methods and also increased significantly the number of abortions.

 2 – Many couples cannot afford the cost of adoption of a child or fertility treatments.
 The decision of donation/adoption of embryos is usually taken by the patients themselves, despite the fact that even in the case of abnormal oocytes or abnormal semen that cannot be treated, the medical advice is to proceed with IVF with donor eggs and sperm donation, but the cost is much higher.